thaitujim-dev/nab_assignment/README.md

 5. Handle API fail and show up with UI View and simple toast
 6. Caching by In-Memory Cache, Cache will valid for 1 min, the maximum cache is 1000 cities.
 These values can configurable
 8. Secure Android App
  - Avoid Decompile APK By setting minifyEnabled and proguard.
-The idea is using proguard but I have some trouble with config so the release mode is not work well
- - Check rooted device and warning by RootBear library, User can continue to use at their own risk
+ - Check rooted device and warning by RootBear library, User can continue to use at their own risk.
+Tested on NOX player with rooted Android
  - Secure network with Https
  - Encryption for sensitive information by hiding API key with Native code by using klaxit.hiddensecrets to Hidden secret key
 9. Android accessibility